MEPennyworth/osTicket-Prerequisites/README.md

 Step 11: Start osTicket-VM

 - Proceed to start osTicket-VM by selecting the "Name" box and then click on the "Start" icon
-- This will commence the osTicket-VM start process
+- Proceed to the confirmation dialogue box

 <br />